UMIACS/umobj/README.md

 zeta
 ```

-You can also create directories within your buckets to provide a way to group your data.
+You can also create directories to group your data.

 ```bash
 % mkobj foo:bar/